 The first year consists of a core programme developed for all students.
 You will be introduced to the typical PSTS approach by investigating various domains in Social Sciences and Engineering at the University of Twente’s research institutes.
 You will become familiar with the relevant philosophical theories and methods, the Philosophy of Technology and the multidisciplinary field of Science, Technology and Innovation Studies.
 You will also engage in a more detailed investigation of topics related to PSTS and prepare for the research-oriented courses in the second year.

 Note: This is the course overview for the academic year 2017-2018.
 The schedule is subject to change.
 No rights may be derived from the information.

 More information about the course descriptions in Year 1.

-More information about the second year:
+More information about the course descriptions in Year 2.

 Please get in touch with our Study Information Centre if you have any questions.